amunwes/amunwes.github.io/_pages/home.md

 This is my first time building and hosting a website so im hoping to learn alot as i slowly make changes here.
 I invite you to come back and visit sometime in the future when i have more impressive things coded up :)

-for those interested im working off the [academicpages template](https://github.com/academicpages/academicpages.github.io) hosted using github pages.
+for those interested I'm using the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/) jekyll theme, taking some design ideas from the [academicpages template](https://github.com/academicpages/academicpages.github.io), hosted using github pages.
 I highly encourage anyone interested in building a website to check it out. provides free static website hosting and academic templates is a free template thats great for building a basic academic site like this in jekyll.

 quick update 08/06/2023: i realized that the academic pages template i've been using is somewhat outdated.
 It was built off of an early fork of the minimal-mistakes jekyll theme but overwrote alot of the theme defaults so customization was somewhat difficult and I didn't have a way to easily access the alternate themes within minimal mistakes so rather than work through 2 sets of documentation trying to update the jekyll theme im opting to rebuild from scratch using the updated minimal mistakes theme.